 All we knew was he was born in New Orleans in 1936 and stayed there his entire life, was blind from childhood and played a 12 string guitar stupendously well.

 His record label at the time and for all 3 of the Anglozine family owned LP's was Storyville.
-Storyville is on the edge of the French Quarter opposite Cosimo Matassa's old J &M recording studio (now a launderette- had recorded: Fats Domino, Allen Toussaint, Benny Spellman, Lee Dorsey, Irma Thomas, Ray Charles and Little Richard to name a few) and a few doors down from Congo square and the Louis Armstrong park.
+Storyville is on the edge of the French Quarter opposite Cosimo Matassa's old J &M recording studio (now a launderette, of course - had recorded: Fats Domino, Allen Toussaint, Benny Spellman, Lee Dorsey, Irma Thomas, Ray Charles and Little Richard to name a few) and a few doors down from Congo square and the Louis Armstrong park.

-That very same day I picked up this British Jazz monthly from 1961 at 'Louisiana Music Factory' record emporium also in the French quarter.
-They didn't even have a Snooks record section in the store-a local lad.
+That very same day I picked up this British Jazz monthly from 1961 at 'Louisiana Music Factory' record emporium also in the French quarter- The Amoeba records of New Orleans.
+They didn't even have a Snooks record section though in the store-a local lad too which was odd to me.
 The magazine was sealed but I knew I had to have it, the two names Snooks Eaglin by Alexis Korner clearly visible.

 A definite sign from the grave it had to be right ? a British music journal in the French Quarter of New Orleans with an extended family member on the cover.
 I checked its condition didn't read the article in case it got any spookier, eye balled every customer in the store, dumped the pile of music I was going to buy, paid, and swiftly left the store.

 I didn't read the article until I jumped in the cab at Heathrow: